collective/collective.developermanual/source/plone_theme_development/diazo_theme_recipes/quick_test.rst

  **Read network** should be checked, then click 'save'

+.. important:: Make sure that your Diazo theme is enabled

 .. note:: The rule file and resources in this example are hosted online, this will be a problem if your Plone site is behind a firewall or otherwise not connected to the internet.

 When you visit your Plone site you will see a the main content displayed inside of the custom theme provided by http://pigeonflight.github.com/diazodemo.